UPDATE: Crews get upper hand on wildfire burning near town of Oliver - BC Local News

 A large and out of control wildfire erupted near the town of Oliver on Sunday evening.

-BC Wildfire and Oliver Fire Department are currently battling the the ‘Wolfcub Creek wildfire, located approximately five kilometres northeast of town, off McKinney Road around Osoyoos Indian Band (OIB) land.
+BC Wildfire and Oliver Fire Department are currently battling the the ‘Wolfcub Creek wildfire, located approximately five kilometres northeast of town, off McKinney Road.

 “Ground crews are working alongside the Oliver Fire Department and are being assisted with aerial resources.
 The cause of the fire is undetermined and structures are in the area but not immediately threatened.”